Adding edge dynamics to bipartite random-access networks: Motivation and background

 \subsection{User mobility}

 User \textit{mobility} is one of the major features in wireless networks.
 Different mobility patterns can be distinguished (pedestrians, vehicles, aerial, dynamic medium, robot, and outer space motion) and mathematical models can be developed in order to generalize such patterns and analyze their characteristics.
-Understanding the effects of user mobility in wireless networks is crucial in order to design efficient protocols and improve the performance of the network.
+Understanding the effects of user mobility in wireless networks is crucial in order to design efficient protocols and improve network performance.